 All MSAs must be on the Region or Division roster (which we check.)
-They must be retiring, or in the last year of the current RD's or DD's tenure so that they will be considered to be tendering their resignations.
-This does not mean that the next RD cannot invite them back to join a new administration.
+They must be retiring or have retired from that position in the past.
+This does not mean an incoming RD cannot invite the person back in a different position.
 Please remember: the MSA is important and should not be given unless the service has been outstanding and like the YMS can only be given once for a particular position or type of function.